On Efficient Domination for Some Classes of $H$-Free Chordal Graphs: Conclusion

-{\bf Proof.} (i): It is well known that for $H \in \{K_4,K_4-e,paw,P_4\}$, the clique-width is bounded for $H$-free chordal graphs and thus, WED is solvable in polynomial time.
-By Lemma \ref{EDS122frchordalG2}, or more generally, by Theorem \ref{WEDdirectS123frchordalgr}, WED is solvable in polynomial time for claw-free chordal graphs.
+{\bf Proof.} $(i)$: It is well known (see \cite{BraDabHuaPau2015}) that for $H \in \{K_4,K_4-e,paw,P_4\}$, the clique-width is bounded for $H$-free chordal graphs and thus, WED is solvable in polynomial time.
+By Theorem~\ref{EDextgemfrchordalG2} as well as by Theorem \ref{WEDdirectS123frchordalgr}, WED is solvable in polynomial time for claw-free chordal graphs.

 By Lemma \ref{P2cojoin}, WED is solvable in polynomial time for all other graphs $H$ with four vertices (see Figure \ref{4vertexgraphs} for all such graphs; clearly, $C_4$ is excluded).